• XARAGUA

 1. Purpose of the model:

 The ZAM-7 “Kiskeya Compact” is an ultra-compact compressed air personal defense weapon, designed to be locally manufactured by artisans or blacksmiths, without the need for gas, external energy, or industrial machinery.
-It represents a sovereign, lightweight, precise, and autonomous solution.

 2. Main technical specifications: